-Parsnips, brought to American by the first colonists, are a cool season root vegetable that requires at least 2 to 4 weeks of close to freezing temperatures to taste its best.
+Parsnips, brought to American by the first colonists, are a cool season root vegetable that requires at least two to four weeks of close to freezing temperatures to taste its best.
 Once the cold weather hits, the starch in the parsnip converts to sugar and produces an intensely uniquely sweet and nutty taste.
 Keep reading to learn more about how to harvest a parsnip and when to harvest parsnips for the best flavor.

 Planting and Care for Good Parsnip Harvesting